jht1493/ICM-2020-Code/weeks/01_intro.md

 ## Ex 1.1 explore sketch draw_rect_print

-In this sketch the function [`print`](https://p5js.org/reference/#/p5/print) is added so that we can follow the execution of the buttons in the console.
+In this sketch the function [`print`](https://p5js.org/reference/#/p5/print) is added so that we can follow the execution of the code called by the buttons in the console.

 [sketch - draw_rect_print](https://editor.p5js.org/jht1493/sketches/NlCr2UD2P) Open this sketch in a separate window so that you can play it and read this page at the same time.